-Members engage in the My Recovery program by first completing their Health Risk Assessment Screening followed by the brief Ready for My Recovery form.
-Once the forms are completed, you will receive Care Management support and your My Recovery Journey backpack.
-Members with continuous engagement in their recovery will receive dollar rewards along the way.
-Some restrictions and limitations apply.
-Each member can earn up to \$250 in cash and non-cash goods and services each State fiscal year.
-Gateway Services Gateway Services provides social services that support people throughout New Hampshire at no cost to individuals Events and services offered throughout the state at no cost to communities Vision Van - The NH Healthy Families vision van visits NH to provide Vision screenings, prescription glasses and readers to those who need them Foster Care Comfort to Go - Durable duffle bags with personal items for youth transitioning to Foster Care No One Eats Alone - Annual initiative to increase awareness of social isolation and anti-bullying in schools Self-Care Kits - Essential grooming items in a durable, convenient carrying case for those who need them
+\Some restrictions and limitations apply.
+Subject to approval by the Care Management/Transitional Care Management team.
+Each member can earn up to \$250 in cash and non-cash goods through June 30 each year.

+Gateway Services Gateway Services provides social services that support people throughout New Hampshire at no cost to individuals Events and services • Vision Van - The NH Healthy Families vision van visits NH to offered throughout the provide Vision screenings, prescription glasses and readers to state at no cost to those who need them communities • Foster Care Comfort to Go - Durable duffle bags with personal items for youth transitioning to Foster Care • No One Eats Alone - Annual initiative to increase awareness of social isolation and anti-bullying in schools Self-Care Kits - Essential grooming items in a durable, convenient carrying case for those who need them